Remands to Local Authority Accommodation or to Youth Detention Accommodation

-Where a court remands a child to Youth Detention Accommodation, the court must designate a local authority as the designated authority for the child.
-The child will be Looked After by that designated local authority.
+Where a court remands a child/young person to Youth Detention Accommodation, the court must designate a local authority as the designated authority for the child/young person.
+The child/young person will be Looked After by that designated local authority.

-The responsible local authority will be the authority already looking after a child or, in the case of a child not previously Looked After, the authority in whose area the child habitually resides or the offence/one of the offences was committed.
+The responsible local authority will be the authority already looking after a child/young person or, in the case of a child/young person not previously Looked After, the authority in whose area the child/young person habitually resides or the offence/one of the offences was committed.